spitzerUH/distributed_systems/README.md

 ### Signaling server

-* Server node for connection establishment and participant track

-Python
+The role for the server is purely signaling purpose.
+Server provides websocket communication for the clients.

 ### Game clients